-NB: Update February 2024 - a small change has been made in paragraph 32.1.2 in Schedule 5 as set out in red below.
-Since the change is small, the Certificate remains the Eighth Edition 2023.
+NB: Update February 2024 - a small change was made in paragraph 32.1.2 in Schedule 5 as set out in red below.
+Since the change was small, the Certificate remained the Eighth Edition 2023.

 the freehold or an extended lease of the Premises pursuant to Part I (Enfranchisement and Extension of Long Leaseholds) of the Leasehold Reform Act 1967.